 From the top of Ronas Hill, you can see the whole island of Shetland and, on days when the weather is clear, even the highest point of Fair Isle.

-Ronas hill in the northern part of the mainland, is the highest point in Shetland.
-Rising to some 1486 ft from sea level, the red granite mass is most impressive, its cliffs at Stonga Banks are 600 ft high.
-This is classified as a Site of Special Scientiﬁc Interest mainly because of its Arctic-alpine flora, with many striking natural features.
+The Ronas Hills, in the northern part of the mainland, are the highest points in Shetland.
+The red granite mass rises to some 1486 ft from sea level.
+Its cliffs at Stonga Banks are 600 ft high.
+This is classified as a Site of Special Scientific Interest mainly because of its Arctic-alpine flora, with many striking natural features.

-The Lang Ayre is a shingle beach almost l mile long under high cliffs; in Lang Clodie Wick there is a waterfall 240 ft high, and the lochs in the area are connected by burns with spectacular waterfalls and rapids.
-The determination of the visitor who penetrates this rugged corner of Shetland will be amply rewarded by its splendour and beauty.
+The Lang Ayre is a shingle beach almost a mile long under high cliffs; in Lang Clodie Wick there is a waterfall 240 ft high, and the lochs in the area are connected by burns with spectacular waterfalls and rapids.
+The beauty and splendour of this rough part of Shetland will more than make up for the effort it takes to get there.

 - Ronas Hill Geolocation Latitude 60.5339° N Longitude -1.4459° W

 - Ronas Hill Reviews

 Ronas Hill, alternatively referred to as Rönies Hill, holds the distinction of being the highest peak in the Shetland Islands.
 These islands are situated to the north of the British Isles and are a part of Scotland.
 Ronas Hill is renowned for its breathtaking natural landscape, making it a highly sought-after destination for hikers and nature enthusiasts.
 Here is a comprehensive guide for exploring Ronas Hill: